vcl/vcl/packages/vcl/form/README.md

 # [VCL](https://github.com/vcl/doc) form

-Basic form layout variants and arrangement of form elements with labels.
+Basic form layout and arrangement of form elements with labels.

 ## Features

-### Layouts

-The following three basic form layouts available:

-- vertical (default) ‒ stacked labels and controls,
-- horizontal ‒ two column form layout, for labels and controls,
-- inline ‒ lay out all elements in one line.

-They cover most use-cases.
-For special cases, they can be combined with the grid system and mixed with each other.

-### Control Group
+### Form Control Group

-The concept of a control group with `form-control-group` which groups an input element together with a label so that they make up an atomic control.
+The concept of a control group with `form-control-group` which groups an input element together with a label and a hint so that they make up an atomic control.
-For example a label and a checkbox if such a combination should behave like a single control.
+For example a label and an input if such a combination should behave like a single control.
 The elements are aligned vertically.

-### Inline Control Group

-`form-inline-control-group` is the same as the previous class but label and control are aligned horizontally.

 ## Usage

-_Vertical_ form layout with stacked labels and controls.
+Default form layout with stacked labels and controls.

 [example](/demo/example-form.html)